n8henrie/n8henrie.github.io/_posts/2013-08-11-interview-season-tips-for-fourth-year-medical-students-part-1.md

 ## Canned Interview Responses

-Depending on what specialty you’re going into, you may have a _ton_ of interview scheduling to do.
-Often, the speed of your response can make the difference between getting the date you’re available to interview or not.
+Depending on what specialty you're going into, you may have a _ton_ of interview scheduling to do.
+Often, the speed of your response can make the difference between getting the date you're available to interview or not.
 After all this work, it would be a shame to miss a date because you took too long to write an email.
 I found it incredibly helpful to write canned responses ahead of time that I could use on the fly.
 I use TextExpander (<a target="_blank" href="https://itunes.apple.com/us/app/textexpander/id326180690?mt=8&at=10l5H6" title="TextExpander">iOS</a>, <a target="_blank" href="https://itunes.apple.com/us/app/textexpander-for-mac/id405274824?mt=12&at=10l5H6" title="TextExpander for Mac">Mac OSX</a>), which has the extra convenience of syncing snippets through DropBox, so I could write and edit them on my Mac but use them on my iPhone as well.
-TextExpander and many similar apps support “fill in the blank” snippets for things like names and dates so that I could partially customize my responses, as well as optional portions (like my “InterviewBroker” part below, which some programs used but not others).
-While you could always just copy and paste from a text file and fill in blanks manually, it’s important not to send a response with a blank or incorrect program name / coordinator name.
+TextExpander and many similar apps support "fill in the blank" snippets for things like names and dates so that I could partially customize my responses, as well as optional portions (like my "InterviewBroker" part below, which some programs used but not others).
+While you could always just copy and paste from a text file and fill in blanks manually, it's important not to send a response with a blank or incorrect program name / coordinator name.

 Here are my templates: